Golem-Base/docs/part2.md

 ## Adding Funds

-Now open your browser and go to this link:
+Now open your browser and go to this link, which is the faucet for Kaolin:

 [https://faucet.kaolin.holesky.golem-base.io/](https://faucet.kaolin.holesky.golem-base.io/)